 I was raised in a very strong Union household and take my position of Treasurer with great responsibility and pride.
 I will always work hard to do what is best for our members and their families.

 As Vice President of Local 49, I would like to say it is an honor and privilege to serve the membership.
 Becoming a union member over 25 years ago has been the best professional decision I have made.

-I spent the majority of my journeyman career primarily operating track excavator for pipeline and sewer and water contractors across the country.
+I spent the majority of my journeyman career primarily operating track excavator for pipeline, sewer and water contractors across the company.

 In 2004, I transitioned to an Area Business Agent, stationed out of the St. Cloud Hall, where I continue to support members and contractors throughout Central Minnesota.